dnguyen800/dnguyen800.github.io/_posts/2019-05-09-thermostat.md

 <!--more-->

 ##### Google and Nest recently announced the end of the **Works with Nest** program, meaning all existing integrations (such as SmartThings and Home Assistant) will stop functioning on August 31, 2019.
-As a result, I've changed my thermostat recommendation to [Ecobee](#ecobee-thermostats) as their official API is still available for integration.
+As a result, I've changed my thermostat recommendation to [Ecobee](#ecobee-thermostats) as their official API is still available for SmartThings and Home Assistant integration.

 #### I’ve personally tested the following: